arasaka-cpu/network-manager-rs/README.md

 # network-manager-rs

-**A Rust-first, Linux-native network management daemon and compatibility platform.**
+**A Rust-first, Linux-native network management stack.**

-`network-manager-rs` is a ground-up implementation of a Linux network management stack written in Rust.
+`network-manager-rs` is an actively developed Linux network-management daemon written in Rust 2024.

-The project is designed around a straightforward premise:

-> **Keep the public Linux networking experience compatible where it matters, while replacing fragile shell-driven orchestration and legacy internal architecture with a modern, strongly typed Rust implementation.**

-The objective is not to reproduce NetworkManager's internal implementation.
+The project is building a modern networking stack around Linux-native interfaces such as **rtnetlink**, **generic netlink / nl80211**, native sockets, D-Bus, and Rust implementations of networking protocols.

-The objective is to provide the capabilities Linux applications and desktop environments expect from a network manager while maintaining a cleaner, modular, testable, Linux-native implementation underneath.
+The long-term goal is to provide a maintainable network-management implementation with a **NetworkManager-compatible D-Bus API**, allowing existing Linux applications and desktop environments to interact with the daemon through familiar interfaces while keeping the implementation underneath clean, typed, modular, and Rust-native.

+> **Familiar Linux networking interfaces on the outside.
+A modern Rust networking stack underneath.**

 ---

-## Current Status
+## Project Status

-This project has progressed beyond the initial networking-foundation stage.
+The project has progressed substantially beyond its original read-only rtnetlink foundation.

-The current stack includes substantial work across:
+The current implementation includes:

-* Linux link discovery and monitoring
+* Linux link enumeration
-* IPv4/IPv6 address discovery and monitoring
+* IPv4 and IPv6 address enumeration
+* rtnetlink link events
-* native rtnetlink integration
+* rtnetlink address events
-* native generic-netlink / `nl80211` Wi-Fi discovery
+* native Wi-Fi discovery through `nl80211`
+* Wi-Fi interface modelling
+* access-point discovery
-* Wi-Fi access-point modelling and scanning
+* Wi-Fi scanning
+* WPA/RSN information parsing
 * Wi-Fi supplicant integration
 * typed connection profiles
 * profile storage